We want everyone in the Astronomy & Astrophysics group to feel welcome, safe, respected, valued, and supported during their time with the group.

 There are also several other places to find support and help at the University.

-The Physics postgraduate student-staff liaison committee (PGSSLC) exists to represent the views of postgraduates within the department and encourage a sense of community.
+The Physics postgraduate student-staff liaison committee (PGSSLCLink opens in a new window) exists to represent the views of postgraduates within the department and encourage a sense of community.

 Services for postdocs, research staff, & academic staff

-Warwick have a dedicated Employee Assistance Programme (EAP), which is a confidential support service designed to help you deal with personal and professional problems that could be affecting your home life, work life, health, or general wellbeing.
+Warwick have a dedicated Employee Assistance Programme (EAP)Link opens in a new window, which is a confidential support service designed to help you deal with personal and professional problems that could be affecting your home life, work life, health, or general wellbeing.

-Employees of the university have access to a range of rewards and benefits, which may be of use.
+Employees of the university have access to a range of rewards and benefitsLink opens in a new window, which may be of use.

 Equity, Diversity, and Inclusion